emilylasecki/renshuu-dashboard/README.md

 To re-create the executable file for windows, make sure pyinstaller is installed and while in the current directory run the following command (for Mac OS replace the semicolons with colons):

 pyinstaller --onefile --noconsole --add-data "myKao.png;." --add-data "ButtonReload.png;." --add-data "questionMarkButton.png;." --add-data "settings.png;." --icon frame.ico frame.py

+Your executable file will populate in a sub-directory of your working directory called "dist".